-HINT The digits shown in Digital display are a numeric estimation of the horizontal and vertical position of the target crosshair displayed in Smartfind mode (that is, its ferrous and conductivity rating).
+It should be noted that any adjustments to discrimination that are made in Smartfind will be retained and used in Digital.
+HINT The digit shown in Digital display is a numeric estimation of vertical position of the target crosshair displayed in Smartfind mode (that is, its conductivity rating).